 China Art x Film SeriesVIEW EVENT DETAILS

-A series of recent films from China's sixth and seventh generations of filmmakers
+A series of recent films from China's new generation of filmmakers

-Part of the Creative China Festival and in collaboration with Beijing Contemporary Art Foundation, Asia Society presents a series of recent films from China's so-called sixth and seventh generations of filmmakers, including Li Xiaofeng, Liu Jian, Wang Bing, and Yang Mingming.
+Part of the Creative China Festival and in collaboration with Beijing Contemporary Art Foundation, Asia Society presents a series of recent films from China's new generation of filmmakers, including Li Xiaofeng, Liu Jian, Wang Bing, and Yang Mingming.

 All films in Chinese with English subtitles.